 4. Clean your drains.
 Kitchen and bathroom.

 You'll be surprised by what is in your drains.
 Most likely, not pleasantly surprised.
 When cleaning out your shower drain, you may wonder if a wooly mammoth comes in at night and showers in your bathroom.
 Trust me, one doesn't.
 Us humans just lose a lot of hair on a normal basis.
 And that hair goes down the drain and gets stuck.
 It starts to stink and it backs up the water.
 That's just the shower drain.
 If you have children you may find legos and doll shoes down the sink drain.
 And the kitchen sink can have some really nasty things in that.
 For the shower, it's best to unscrew and pull the drain up and clean it out.
 For the sinks, get under the sink and take apart the p trap.
 Clean it all out and put it back together.
 This isn't a difficult thing to do.
-If you're having any problems figuring it out, you can check out this video to help you.

 Ugh.
 Yes, I said it.
-I know it isn't a favorite thing for many to do, but it is neccessary.
+I know it isn't a favorite thing for many to do, but it is necessary.
 No matter how much we vacuum, our carpets are magnets for dust, dander, dirt, and many other nasty things.
 I'd vacuum all of your carpets, your furniture, and any pet furniture you have that can't go into the wash.
 Then pull out the shampooer and shampoo the carpets, shampoo any spots on your furniture, and shampoo up the cat tree and other pet furniture.
 The cat probably won't be too happy with it, but your sinuses will!

 So that is our whole list.
 What do you think?
 Would you be able to complete this list in one day?
 Can you think of any other SUPER important things that should be on the list?